angelaboo/amazon-sales-analysis-dashboard/README.md

 # Amazon Comprehensive Sales Analysis Dashboard

 This project demonstrates a **Power BI dashboard** designed to analyze and visualize **Amazon's business performance over four years (2011–2014)**.
-It provides insights into sales trends, profitability, regional performance (by state and city), and operational efficiency.
+It provides insights into sales trends, profitability, product performance, regional performance (by state and city), and operational efficiency.

 <br>